yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-aws-msk-redshift.md

 ### Install YugabyteDB

-You have multiple options to [install or deploy YugabyteDB](https://docs.yugabyte.com/latest/deploy/) if you don't have one already available.
+You have multiple options to [install or deploy YugabyteDB](../../../../deploy/) if you don't have one already available.

-Note: If you're running Windows, you can [leverage Docker on Windows with YugabyteDB](https://docs.yugabyte.com/preview/quick-start/docker/).
+If you're running a Windows Machine then you can [leverage Docker on Windows with YugabyteDB](../../../../quick-start/docker/).

 ### Install and set up Amazon MSK